-I wouldn’t presume to ever understand God’s reasons for doing things nor would I try to minimize the frustrations of not having children, but I often wonder if those who get them and treat them badly are miserably failing the lessons they should be learning and those who don’t have any are missing out on the love of children who need them even though they aren’t born into their homes?
+I wouldn’t presume to ever understand God’s reasons for doing things nor would I try to minimize the frustrations of not having children, but I often wonder if those who get them and treat them badly are miserably failing the lessons they should be learning and those who don’t have any can miss the lesson of loving children who need them even though they aren’t born into their homes?

 My sister tolerates my children when I can’t bear another moment of Playstation or karaoke.
 She knows how to love my children as if they were her own, only she’s better at it, because she never gets tired of talking about dragons or the latest teen movie and she never gets mad when they forget to put the cap back on the toothpaste.
 She doesn’t know how grateful I am (or my children are) to her for doing this.

 Betty reconciled herself to her situation years ago.
 When someone asks her if she’d like to have children she answers with the natural and unfailing humor that my children love her for.
 She says, “We had children once - they taste like chicken.”
 She also tells them that “kids are just an excuse for seeing all those Disney movies you were going to watch anyway.”

 In quiet, reflective moments, she tells me that she really is okay now.
 She says that she’s learned to love her time alone and that nurturing herself and her husband has become important to her.
 And even though my mother will probably never believe this, I look into her eyes and I can see that she really is okay.
 She loves spoiling my kids and then sending them home.
 She says that it’s better than being a grandma because you don’t have to get old first to do it!